Persistence properties of a Camassa-Holm type equation with $(n+1)-$order non-linearities: Introduction

-The purpose of this paper is to shed light on the topics mentioned above and revisit the results proved in \cite{zhou-jmaa} from a different perspective influenced by recent developments considered in \cite{linares,freire-jpa,raspa-mo,freire-arxiv} and extending to \eqref{1.0.1} some results proved in \cite{linares,freire-jpa,freire-arxiv}.
+In addition to these points, we revisit some results proved in \cite{zhou-jmaa} from a different perspective influenced by recent developments considered in \cite{linares,freire-jpa,raspa-mo,freire-arxiv} and extending to \eqref{1.0.1} some results proved in the mentioned references.
 To do this, we consider families of functions obtained from a known solution $u(t,x)$ of \eqref{1.0.1}.
 More precisely, we consider the families

 where

 The meaning of $\p_x\Lambda^{-2}$ will be given in Section \ref{sec2}, where we present the notations and conventions used throughout the paper, as well as our main results and outline of the work.